Tony Farrell

 The rough turned blanks are then dried in a container, which has a dehumidifier installed to dry the air.

-This process is slow but means less loss of work due to cracking.
+This process is slow but mean less loss of work due to cracking.

 When the rough-turned blanks are dry they are finish turned and polished in the workshop.